 Click Here to learn more about the Chase Sapphire Reserve.

 T0 figure out how many points you will need to book a ticket, you can simply divide the cost of the flight by 0.015.
-In our example, $116.80/0.015 = 7,786 points.
+In our example, $166.94/0.015 = 11,129 points.

-The Capital One Venture Rewards Credit Card
+The Capital One Venture X Rewards Credit Card

-Just for opening the card and spending $3,000 in the first three months of card membership, you will earn 50,000 Capital One Venture Miles.
-Enough to redeem for a $500 flight.
+Just for opening the card and spending $4,000 in the first three months of card membership, you will earn 75,000 Capital One Venture Miles.
+Enough to redeem for a $750 flight.

 Click Here to learn more about the Capital One Venture Rewards Credit Card.

-Though it's now possible to transfer Capital One Venture miles to partner airlines, the easiest and best way to use them will be to use their Purchase Eraser feature.
-Using this function, you can use Capital One Venture miles to cover almost any travel experience – be it a flight, hotel room, cruise, or Airbnb stay – all at a rate of one cent per mile.
+Though it's now possible to transfer Capital One Venture miles to partner airlines, the easiest and best way to use them will be to use miles to cover travel purchases or booking flights through the Capital One Travel Portal.

 While these points aren't quite as valuable as Chase Ultimate Rewards, the ease and simplicity of using your points for free travel make this card worth a lot.
-And critically, you'll be able to book directly through the airline when using the Capital One purchase eraser feature.
+And critically, you'll be able to book directly through the airline when using the Capital One Purchase Eraser feature.

 While airline-specific credit cards certainly have their place, most travelers will be best suited starting off with one of these cards.